 Tyler Woodson at Kids Love Board Games shares How to Homeschool in the Midst of a Relocation.

-Rachael Carman at Rachael Carman.com shares When Homeschooling That Child is Hard, Harder and Hardest: Hold On.
+Rachael Carman at Rachael Carman.com shares Homeschooling in Hard Times: “With” That Child.

 Emily Copeland at Table Life Blog shares How to Homeschool in the Midst of a Busy Season of Life.

 Gwen Little at Geez, Gwen shares How To Homeschool in the Midst of an ADHD Diagnosis.

 Interview with a Homeschool Mom who shares How to Homeschool in the Midst of Living Overseas.

 Sarah Hualde of Late Night Coffee Moms shares How to Homeschool a Discouraged Child.